WPezDeveloper/wp-ezdeveloper-ref-doc-page-speed/README.md

 ====================================================================================

-#### UG 2014 -The Best WordPress Caching Plugins and Why Testing Them is So Important
+#### Aug 2014 -The Best WordPress Caching Plugins and Why Testing Them is So Important
 - http://premium.wpmudev.org/blog/best-wordpress-caching-plugins/